shadythegiant/Simple_CSS_Portfolio/README.md

 Frontend Masters: For providing the course material and guidance.

-Instructor: [Instructor Name] for teaching the course and inspiring this project.

 Icons: Font Awesome for the icons used in the project.

 Fonts: Google Fonts for the typography.